The foods we eat are often unsuitable for refrigeration, as some lose freshness, texture, or nutrients when stored at cold temperatures.

 Read More:

 Onions prefer a dry, well-ventilated area away from direct sunlight.
-Refrigeration can cause onions to become soft and moldy due to the moisture.
-Additionally, onions can impart their strong odor to other foods in the fridge.
+Refrigeration can cause onions to become soft and mouldy due to the moisture.
+Additionally, onions can impart their strong odour to other foods in the fridge.
 Store onions in a mesh bag or a basket in a cool, dry place.
 However, once cut, onions should be placed in an airtight container and refrigerated to prevent spoilage.

-Refrigerating tomatoes can alter their texture and flavor, making them mealy and less vibrant in taste.
+Refrigerating tomatoes can alter their texture and flavour, making them mealy and less vibrant in taste.
 The cold temperature stops the ripening process and can damage the membranes inside the fruit.
-For the best flavor and texture, store tomatoes at room temperature, away from direct sunlight.
+For the best flavour and texture, store tomatoes at room temperature, away from direct sunlight.
 If you have an abundance of ripe tomatoes, consider making sauces or salsas to preserve them.

 Avocados should be stored at room temperature until they are ripe.
 Once they are ripe, you can refrigerate them to prolong their freshness for a few days.
 However, refrigerating unripe avocados can halt the ripening process, resulting in hard, tasteless fruit.
 If you need to speed up the ripening process, place avocados in a paper bag with a banana or apple.